-The Fund aims to provide income and capital growth by investing in UK government Index-Linked bonds (gilts).
-The benchmark index for the Fund is the FTSE Actuaries Government Securities UK Index Linked TR All Stocks (the "Index").
+To provide income and the potential for capital growth by investing UK Government bonds (gilts).
 The Fund is actively managed.
-The Fund Manager aims to outperform the Index by 0.35% per annum on a rolling 3 year basis, before deduction of fees.
-At least 80% of the Fund will invest in UK government Index-Linked bonds.
-It may also invest in other types of index-linked securities, including bonds from other governments and investment grade corporate bonds.
+The Fund Manager aims to outperform the FTSE Actuaries UK Conventional Gilts All Stocks Index by 0.75% per annum on a rolling 3 year basis, before deduction of fees.
+At least 80% of the Fund will invest in UK gilts.
+It may also invest in other government and investment grade corporate bonds.
+A small portion may invest in bonds denominated in currencies other than Sterling.
 Investment in the asset classes will be direct and indirect using derivatives to seek to meet the Fund's aim.
 The use of derivatives depends on market conditions and is limited as the intention is this should not change the Fund's risk profile.
-In addition the Fund may invest in other funds, cash and cash like investments.
 Derivatives and stock lending may be used in a way that is designed to reduce risk, or cost and/or generate extra income or growth (often referred to as efficient portfolio management).